 Here at Just a Smidge, we continue to gain new readership each year.
 This past year alone we have documented as many as two new readers.
 So, for both of you just joining us, welcome!
-We like to start each New Year here with a little meet and greet.
+Let’s start the New Year with a little meet and greet, shall we?

 Anyway, enough about my wife and kids.
 Let’s talk more about me.
 Here are twenty other things that you should probably know about me:

-2) My grandpa killed General Patton's dog.
-That is the single most outstanding thing anyone in my family has done.
-We are high achievers.
+2) My grandfather killed General Patton's dog.
+That is the single most historically outstanding thing anyone in my family has done.
+We are a proud people.

 4) I am loosely related to a U.S. president, but I’m not sure which one.
-I think it's either Grover Cleveland or Woodrow Wilson.
-I don't care.
+I think it's either Grover Cleveland or Woodrow Wilson, but I don't care.
 I would only be excited if it was Teddy Roosevelt, and it isn't.

 9) My three favorite flavors are burnt pepperoni, slightly burnt bacon, and well-toasted sesame seeds.
 Basically, if it has caught on fire, I want to eat it.
 Except for my s’more marshmallows.
 Those should only be browned.

-10) I swam 100,000 yards in one week when I was in high school.
-I could not swim more than 100 yards today without needing a floatation device, an oxygen tank, and a defibrillator.
+10) I was in shape once.
+I swam 100,000 yards in one week when I was in high school.
+I could not swim more than 50 yards or so today without needing a floatation device, an oxygen tank, and a defibrillator.

 14) My favorite joke of all time is:

 A guy walks into the psychiatrist’s office wearing nothing but underwear made out of Saran wrap.
-The psychiatrist looks at him and says, "Well, I can clearly see you’re nuts."
-This should also tell you a lot about me.
+The psychiatrist takes one look at him and says, "Well, I can clearly see you’re nuts."

 15) I like writing dialogue.